Father playing with daughter

 “Where are you?”
 He waited.
 “You didn’t forget your camera, did you?”
 Another pause.
 “Be sure to put it in the basket at airport security.
 Don’t walk through the detector with it.
 Then, don’t forget it.
 You’ve got your money, right?”
 Another pause.
 “OK, sweetheart.
 Call me first thing so I’ll know you’re all right.”

 He smiled.
-“I you.
+“I love you.
 Be careful.
 Bye, sweetheart.”

 “Isn’t that sweet?”
 I asked.